Ottawa Redblacks: Awards

+Season-by-season results

 Mascot

 The Redblacks' mascot is a lumberjack whose original name, "Big Joe Mufferaw", was revealed by the team on March 28, 2014.
 The name, which came from online suggestions, was an acknowledgement to the Big Joe Mufferaw folk legend popularized in several works of fiction (most notably by Ottawa native Bernie Bedore) and in songs by Stompin' Tom Connors.
 After the Redblacks received some criticism for the Mufferaw name, the team announced on March 31 that the mascot would go by the name "Big Joe" (or "Grand Jos" in French).

 Cheerleaders

 The Ottawa Redblacks Cheer and Dance Team made its debut at the Redblacks' first home game at TD Place Stadium on July 17, 2014.
 The team is composed of men and women between the ages of 18 and 35, with two spirit teams of 25 cheerleaders and 25 dancers.
 The coed cheerleading team consists of athletes from various all-star, varsity, performance, and competitive cheerleading backgrounds.
 During games, the cheerleading team executes stunt routines and acrobatics on the field and the sidelines.
 The dance team is composed of females from a variety of dance disciplines.
 The team also performs on the field during game stoppages and participates in pregame activities.
 The program directors are Lisa Aucoin and Kenny Feeley, and the dance team's head coach is Melany Morrison.

 On game days, members of the cheer and dance teams participate in “gameday cheering/dancing, halftime performances, pregame shows, [and] gameday promotions”.
 Members are involved in various community events, charity functions and corporate appearances in the Ottawa region.

 The team offers a junior program for cheerleaders and dancers between the ages of six and 16.
 The four-week program includes instruction and coaching by members of the team.